 What is allergic contact dermatitis?

 This is a condition where you develop patches of inflammation on your skin (called dermatitis) when your skin reacts against a specific substance.
-The patches of dermatitis are areas of skin which are itchy, red, and scaly.
+In this type of contact dermatitis, the patches of skin are itchy, red, and scaly.
 They may also blister.
 The substance you react to is called an allergen.
 You are not born with this type of allergy - you must have previously come into contact with the allergen which has 'turned on' your immune system.
 Your skin then comes out with a rash when it comes into further contact.
-See separate leaflet called Contact Dermatitis.
+See the separate leaflet called Contact Dermatitis.

 If you know what you are allergic to then you don't need further tests: just do your best to avoid whatever it is.
-However, some people develop patches of dermatitis and the cause is not clear.
+However, some people develop symptoms of contact dermatitis and the cause is not clear.
 Metals, cosmetics, creams, leather and rubber contain lots of chemicals and only one of them might be responsible.
-So it gets very hard indeed to work out what is causing the allergic dermatitis.
+So it gets very hard indeed to work out what is causing the allergic dermatitis without an allergy test.
 Patch testing may help to identify the exact cause.
 It is not a foolproof test to find every cause of dermatitis, but it often helps.

 How is patch testing done?